Ha Sung-woon: 2022: You and Strange World

 On April 14, Ha released the promotional single "La La Pop!" through Universe Music for the mobile application, Universe.

 On August 24, Ha released his seventh mini-album Strange World.
 Ha also performed at the 'Welcome to Strange World' concert on August 27 and 28.

 Personal life

 Military service

-Ha enlisted in mandatory military service on September 5, 2022, without revealing his location and time to prevent the spread of COVID-19.On September 2, 2022, Ha was confirmed to have contracted COVID-19, causing him to postpone his military service.
-His agency will announce the new military service schedule at a later date.
+Ha enlisted in mandatory military service on September 5, 2022, without revealing his location and time to prevent the spread of COVID-19.
+On September 2, 2022, Ha was confirmed to have contracted COVID-19, causing him to postpone his military service.

-On October 7, 2022, it was announced that Ha would be serving his mandatory military service on October 24, without revealing his location and time to prevent the spread of COVID-19.
+On October 7, 2022, it was announced that Ha would be serving his mandatory military service as an active duty soldier on October 24, without revealing his enlistment location and time to prevent the spread of COVID-19.
+On April 23, 2024, Ha was discharged from military service.